How to Photograph a Group Portrait

 How would you draw a face?

 A face contains features like eyes, mouth and nose and textures like hair and wrinkles.
-But even before you draw the face you have to put it into a shape which we'll call a head.
+But even before you draw the face you have to put it into a shape which we call a head.
 You might describe that shape as oval-like.
 Now let's imagine we're back in kindergarten.
-My guess is that most of us would be more likely to draw a 2-dimensional circle.
+My guess is that most of us would be more likely to draw a face based upon a two-dimensional circle.
+I'm going to continue with the notion of a circle because it's simpler.

-To place a small group of people (e.g., 3) into an harmonious group you'd first have to draw 3 circles placing them on the page in such a way that, when linked by invisible lines, creates a triangle.
+To create a harmonious picture of a small group of people (e.g., three) you'd first have to draw three circles in such a way that, when linked by invisible lines, a triangle is created.
+This is exactly how I'd go about photographing a small group of people.

 Your final image will contain the following:

-- diagonal lines, linking one or more individuals from one group to another, inside the larger group portrait
+- Lines, linking one or more individuals within the group and from one group to another, inside the larger group portrait

 Photography can be as hard and complicated as you decide to make it.
 It's your choice as to how many lenses, flash units, stands and light modifiers you carry around with you.
 Sometimes the best decision is what not to bring along.
 If it isn't fun, find a way to make it so.

-But when it comes to composition I'd advise you to learn the fundamentals and have fun putting them to creative use in your own photography.
-The great thing about composition is that, once learned, it doesn't weigh you down.
+When it comes to composition I'd advise you to learn the fundamentals.
+This site is a great place to do so.
+I'd also urge you to have fun putting those fundamentals to creative use in your own photography.
+The great thing about composition is that, unlike gear, it doesn't weigh you down.
 In fact it fires the neurons, drives creativity and touches the soul.
+That's why it's important to me.